Tuesday, December 27, 2011

 Here and there I hear fragments of words

-Don't speak what already is hear to be said,
+Don't speak what already is heard to be said,

-Walk straight try to keep in pace, to persist.
+Walk straight try to keep pace, to persist.

 I walk light turns on in the windows,